Arthur Brennan: 12 September 1931

-On 12 September 1931, Brennan was shot dead outside his home, at 26 Rowe Street, North Fitzroy, by a burglar, who was trying to get into Power's residence.
+On 12 September 1931, Brennan was shot dead outside his home, at 26 Rowe Street, North Fitzroy, by a burglar who was trying to get into Power's residence.
 That night, Power had been alarmed by the sound of someone trying to get through her window.
 Brennan was in his kitchen and, once he heard Power's signal, walked across his garden to her home.
 He confronted a man he saw standing on Power's verandah who attempted unsuccessfully to defuse the situation by claiming he was at the home to visit a friend.
 When he tried to make his escape, Brennan blocked his path at the garden gate and the pair then grappled.
 During the struggle, Brennan was shot in the chest by a small automatic pistol that the intruder had managed to draw from his overcoat with a free arm.
-Brennan died there on the footpath within minutes.
+Brennan died on the footpath within minutes.
 The gunman was chased by two other bystanders but was able to get away.

 Search for suspect

-An investigation revealed that the gunman, likely aged 25 to 30, had earlier been seen scoping the area and were, therefore, able to get a good description of his appearance.
+An investigation revealed that the gunman, likely aged 25 to 30, had earlier been seen scoping the area and was, therefore, able to get a good description of his appearance.
 The police were unable to locate the suspect; and, after three months had elapsed, the City Coroner gave a finding that Brennan had been murdered by a "person unknown".